pluarant/pluarant.github.io/documentation/tutorials/open-source-whatsapp-clone/index.md

 - In the next part, we will download the source code for Android App, build and run it.
 - We will then download the source code for iOS App, build and run it.
 - In the fourth part, we will learn about customizing both the apps.
-- In the fifth part, we will learn about push notifications for Android and iOS.
+- In the fifth and sixth part, we will learn about hosting entire platform on your own-premise.
 - Finally, we will discuss contributing and requesting support if you need any help.